Jwan622/udemy_data_vault/README.md

 If the information is critical and needs to be saved, opt for Type 2 Dimension Table.
 Sometimes it's not necessary.
 Like phone number information... we don't need the history of phone numbers, just the latest.
 But customer type information might be type 2 since we want to see what customer types buy more. contact info could be type 1, customer categories can be type 2.

 So what does history in satellite type look like?
-- remembert we do not update satellite tables.
+- remember we do not update satellite tables.
 We create new records.

 The right side is the history in satellite.
 We can look for the latest